brycefisher/brycefisher.github.io-jekyll/_posts/2014-01-24-whats-aws-security-groups.md

 ## So WTF Is a Security Group Anyway?

-Essentially, an AWS <term>security group</term> is a [firewall](https://en.wikipedia.org/wiki/Firewall_%28computing%29) that [whitelists](https://en.wikipedia.org/wiki/Whitelist) access to any number of EC2 instances.
+Essentially, an AWS **security group** is a [firewall](https://en.wikipedia.org/wiki/Firewall_%28computing%29) that [whitelists](https://en.wikipedia.org/wiki/Whitelist) access to any number of EC2 instances.
 The security group is a bouncer that keeps the riff-raff out of a VIP club &mdash; if you&apos;re not on the list, you don&apos;t get into the club.
 According to the [official AWS documentation](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/using-network-security.html),

 > Security group rules are always permissive; you can't create rules that deny access.